 - Clinical case management programs designed to help beneficiaries

-- A custom drug formulary (list of covered medications) specific to treating patients with heart issues
+- A custom drug formulary (list of medications receiving coverage) specific to treating patients with heart issues

-Eligible beneficiaries who enroll in this plan will receive benefits and coverage customized to their health condition and specific treatment needs.
+Eligible beneficiaries who enroll in these plans will receive benefits and coverage customized to their health condition and specific treatment needs.

 Enrolling in a Medicare Advantage Special Needs Plan